Injection Therapy in Brighton

 DEXTROSE PROLOTHERAPY

-Sclerosing or prolotherapy injections were first proposed by Hackett, an orthopaedic surgeon, in the 1950s.
+Sclerosing, or prolotherapy injections, were first proposed by Hackett, an orthopaedic surgeon, in the 1950s.
 Early injections included various solutions of local anaesthetic, dextrose (sugar), phenol and glycerol.
 The solution was designed to create an inflammatory reaction initiating the proliferation of scar tissue (collagen) in the tissues injected.
 The idea was to cause thickening, tightening and strengthening of the tissues through scarring.
-Studies confirmed that treatment lead to about a 40% increase in collagen fibre strength and cross sectional area of tendons and ligaments.
-More recent trends have led to the use of less irritant solutions of 5% to 25% dextrose and 0.5% Xylocaine – a very tolerable and safe injection.
-Other theories on how the injections work include:
+Studies confirmed that injections into damaged tissues lead to about a 40% increase in collagen fibre strength and cross sectional area of tendons and ligaments.
+More recent trends have led to the use of less irritant solutions of 5% to 25% dextrose mixed with local anaesthetics – a very tolerable and safe injection.

 PLATELET RICH PLASMA ( PRP)

-PRP is a fraction of whole blood containing concentrated growth factors and proteins which appear to enhance soft tissue healing.
-The number of basic science, animal, and human investigations of PRP for tendon and muscle injuries worldwide has risen sharply in recent years.
+Platelet Rich Plasma, commonly known as PRP, is a product extracted from your own whole blood, containing concentrated growth factors and proteins which enhance soft tissue healing.
+The number of basic science, animal and human investigations of PRP for tendon and muscle injuries worldwide has risen sharply in recent years.
 These studies are helping clinicians better understand the mechanisms of PRP and are guiding novel treatment protocols.
+Recent studies are highlighting the need to precisely separate the various components of blood to optomise the positive health powers.

-Currently PRP is being used clinically in the following areas:
+Currently at our clinic in Bayside Melbourne, PRP is being used clinically in the following areas:

-- enhancing tendon repair in chronic conditions such as tennis elbow and jumpers knee
+• enhancing tendon repair in tennis elbow, golfers elbow, shoulder rotator cuff tears, and jumpers knee

 PENTOSAN POLYSULPHATE SODIUM ( PPS )